telegram-sms/telegram-rc/README.md

 # Telegram Remote Control

+## We're in this together

+> Fight COVID-19.
+Stay at home.
+Save lives.

 A robot running on your Android device.

 The primary language used for commit messages is Simplified Chinese.
 However, you're welcome to use English in commit messages when making contributions.